NTFS $STANDARD_INFORMATION & $FILENAME MACB timestamps

 timestomping as many other attributes change would also trigger a similar

-record to be logged in the UsnJrnl
+record to be logged in the UsnJrnl.

-This detection method is however prone to false-negatives as the UsnJrnl
+This detection method is however prone to false-negatives as the UsnJrnl has

 usually limited historical data.

-page for more information on how
+Refer to the $UsnJrnl page for more information on how

-to parse the UsnJrnl
+to parse the UsnJrnl artefact.

 Non nano-second precise $STANDARD_INFORMATION timestamps